The New Testament makes it clear that, in order for it to be fully organized, a local church must be lead by a plurality of qualified men.

 Finally, the Bible provides strict qualifications that must be met before an individual is appointed to serve as an elder.
 These qualifications are put forth comprehensively in 1 Timothy 3:1-7 and Titus 1:5-9.
 Therefore, the elders that serve this congregation are men who have demonstrated that they meet the qualifications listed in Scripture.

-The church at Woodland Hills is blessed to have three men currently leading us:
+The church at Woodland Hills is blessed to have two men currently leading us:

 Our elders can be contacted via this email address: email@example.com